Polar-Tang/notes-backend/markdown/short_notes.go 1/compile erros/index out of range.md

 This could happen when the index exceeds the limit of a slice.
 I mean whatever slice.
-**For example** when you try to access to an index that doens't exists:
+**For example** when you try to access to an index that doesn't exists:
 ```go
 package main